 Looking at how architecture can enhance the national curriculum and engage pupils

-Exploring one of London's exciting buildings - the visits are led by their partner architect or engineer and the building's representative, and supported by an Open-City Education team member.
-Open-City provide on-site activities and resources; architects are also encouraged to develop additional materials specific to their partner class.
+Exploration visit to one of London's exciting buildings, led by the partner team of architects or engineers and the building's representative, and supported by an Open-City Education team member.
+Open-City provide on-site activities and resources; architects are also encouraged to create lesson plans and develop additional materials for their partner class, to help structure the visit.

-All teachers, architects and built environment professionals are invited to develop their model-making skills to use with pupils back in the class, in a hands-on workshop.
+All teachers, architects and built environment professionals are invited to develop their model-making skills to use with pupils back in the classroom, in a hands-on workshop.

-Architects and built environment professionals go into their partner schools and help pupils develop their ideas and prepare their competition entries. .
+Architects and built environment professionals go into their partner schools and help pupils to develop their ideas, inspired by the project design brief set by Open-City, and to prepare their competition entries.

-At the end of the project, pupils are invited to submit their work to the Programme Awards competition.
-Winners will receive prizes, have their work exhibited at an awards reception and the overall winning school will have their scheme built.
-Awards are also given for Teacher of the Year, Architect of the Year and Education Volunteer of the Year.
+At the end of the project, pupils are invited to submit their work to the inter-school programme competition.
+Winning individuals/teams have their designs exhibited at the awards reception and are presented with certificates and prizes.

 “'Architecture in Schools: Primary is a great project and I feel that many children would benefit from this experience.
 It helps to build pupils' confidence, team-working skills, co-operation, listening and problem-solving skills.
 Working with architects was a great experience for the children.
 Their knowledge and expertise was a huge advantage for the children and it was extremely good to have a different perspective on a task.”